 - Labor and Employment Law for South Carolina Lawyers, Fifth Edition, Assistant Editor, Co-Author, 2019.

-- “Convergence of Employment Laws and the Workers’ Compensation Act,” Co-Author, in The Law of Workers’ Compensation Insurance in South Carolina, Seventh Addition, 2019.
+- “Convergence of Employment Laws and the Workers’ Compensation Act,” Co-Author, in The Law of Workers’ Compensation Insurance in South Carolina, Seventh Edition, 2019.

 - “Furling the South Carolina Confederate Battle Flag: Political Expediency or Cultural Change?,” Master’s Thesis, Defended and Published, August 2016.